 Tis the season for crib sheets and caffeine!
 This has to be one the craziest times of the year – EXAMS!

 Just like many university students, I am currently in the middle of my exam period.
 Fortunately, my exam schedule has allowed me to come home for a few days in between.
-This time at home, has been a great break from the stress-filled, student coma I was in.
+This time at home has been a great break from the stress-filled, student coma I was in.
 With proper meals and sleep, this time at home has given me some much needed mental clarity.

 As a particularly motivated individual, university nearly killed my ambition.
 Looking back at my first year of university, it was filled with so many challenges, both inside and outside the classroom.
-I remember sitting in my high school classroom and hearing guest speakers talk about how my academic average will drop significantly in university.
-Me, being a naïve overachiever, I of course thought that this would NEVER happen to me.
+I remember sitting in my high school classes and hearing guest speakers talk about how my academic average will drop significantly in university.
+Me, being a naïve overachiever, of course thought that this would NEVER happen to me.

 Like anything, university was (and still is) a huge learning curve.
 Luckily, I reached out to some on-campus resources to help me cope.
 Even after receiving amazing support, I couldn’t help but feel like I had failed myself.
 It took me a LONG time to realize that asking for help did not mean that I didn’t deserve to be here.
 Asking for help didn’t mean that I was weak – it meant I was strong enough to recognize my own limits.
 Ever since then, I have noticed a huge change in my approach to university life.
 In general, I am a lot more aware of my needs.
-I know that I am not the only person to have felt like this, and many students feel these pressures.
-What I don’t understand, is why we feel the need not to open up about these struggles.
+I know that I am not the only person to have felt like this and many students feel these pressures.
+What I don’t understand, is why we feel the need to not open up about these struggles.

 Through writing this, I have learned that university culture glorifies self-induced suffering.
-University culture paints spending hours in the library, no sleep and horrible eating patterns, as necessary factors for success.
+University culture paints spending hours in the library, no sleep and horrible eating patterns as necessary factors for success.
 But it is important to remember- this is so UNNECESSARY.
 Why are we bragging about self-damaging habits?

 You don’t need to deprive yourself to be successful!
 SO, please remember this exam season, to take care of yourself first.
 Only you know what your body needs, it is important to listen to it!